grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 Linux/Unix or `C:\Windows\System32\drivers\etc\hosts` on Windows.
 For instance, you could set up an override which routes all requests for `test.k6.io` to `1.2.3.4`.

+k6 also supports ways to narrow or widen the scope of your redirects:
-Starting from v0.28.0, you can also redirect only from certain ports or to certain ports.
+- You can redirect only from or to certain ports.

-Starting from v0.42.0, you can use an asterisk (`*`) at the start of the host name, to avoid repetition.
+- Starting from v0.42.0, you can use an asterisk (`*`) as a wild card at the start of the host name to avoid repetition.
 For example, `*.k6.io` would apply the override for all subdomains of `k6.io`.

 <Blockquote mod="note" title="">